- A fantastic journey by bike through the Outer Hebrides

 For the next 20km we switch between coastal trail and road as we edge nearer to the end of our island journey.
 An impossible to miss feature on our final push is the Whalebone Arch, recovered from a huge whale washed up on a nearby beach.
 A turning in the road to the west signals the last few km.
 Perched on the Atlantic at the very edge of Europe, the Butt of Lewis is a spectacular and fitting place to end our Hebridean Trail.

-After celebratory drinks, we head back to our accommodation at Callinish for our final night on the islands.
+After celebratory drinks, we head back to our accommodation at Callanish for our final night on the islands.

 - Meals: Breakfast

-In the morning we will catch the ferry back to the mainland.
-Exact travel timings are subject to ferry timetables but there should be an opportunity to pick up some last minute souvenirs, maybe some genuine Harris Tweed or local artwork.
+In the morning we catch the ferry back to Ullapool on the mainland from Stornaway.
+Exact travel timings are subject to ferry timetables but there should be an opportunity to pick up some last minute souvenirs before we leave, maybe some genuine Harris Tweed or local artwork.

-We then transfer you back to Glasgow Airport for our final farewell, when you will pick up your cars, hop on a train, plane, or extend your holiday.
-This is an amazing drive with breathtaking scenery on all sides, allowing you a few more photo opportunities before we say goodbye!
+We then transfer you back to Glasgow Airport (GLA) where you will pick up your cars, hop on a train, plane, or perhaps extend your holiday.
+This is an amazing drive with breathtaking scenery on all sides, allowing you a few more photo opportunities before we bid you goodbye.

 The first part of the trip is largely flat and on sandy terrain but as we head north to the Islands of Harris and Lewis, the trails become increasingly harder and hilly.
 This trip is only suitable for mountain bikes with a wide range of gears, front suspension and disc brakes.
 A lower tread tyre will make the road sections easier but be prepared for some challenges on the rocky trails of Harris and Lewis!